-Foot disorders are common in children with cerebral palsy, particularly equinus deformities, also called plantar flexion deformities.
+Foot disorders are common in children with cerebral palsy.
+The most common deformity is called equinus, or plantar flexion deformities.
 In this condition, the foot points downwards.
-Equinus deformities include:

-- Equinovarus, in which the foot points downwards and inwards.
+- Equinovarus (neuromuscular club foot) - foot points downwards and inwards.

-- Equinovalgus deformity, in which the foot points downwards and outwards.
+- Equinovalgus - foot points downwards and outwards.

-Orthopaedic surgeons at The Children's Hospital of Philadelphia may use the following to treat your child's cerebral palsy foot disorders.
+Orthopaedic surgeons at Children's Hospital of Philadelphia (CHOP) design surgeries to correct as many contractures as possible during a single trip to the operating room.
+Casting is generally needed for several weeks after surgery.
+Our surgeons may use the following to treat your child's cerebral palsy foot disorders.

 Foot bracing may also be useful.
 When our orthopaedic surgeons prescribe a brace for your child, our expert orthotists will create the customized brace.